Game Monitoring: Rhino, Elephants, Predators

 Annual game counts are conducted to establish the carrying capacity of the reserve.
 Game counts assist in the decision making of predator to prey ratios and the movement of animals on or off the reserve.

 Monitoring of some high profile animals like cheetah and leopard are required using telemetry tracking equipment as result of the neighbouring properties carrying livestock and the elusive nature of some of the species.

-The need to return the once pristine landscape to its original splendour includes the likes of collecting and removal of old fence lines and rehabilitating degraded and overgrazed land.
+The need to return the once pristine landscape to its original splendour includes the collecting and removal of old fence lines and rehabilitating degraded and overgrazed land.

 Management of Breeding Centre

-Management of breeding centre can include anything from veld (open country or grassland) conditions assessment, mapping of breeding area, mapping of alien vegetation, monitoring animal numbers and managing water points.
+Management of the breeding centre can include anything from veld (open country or grassland) assessment of conditions, mapping of breeding area and alien vegetation, monitoring animal numbers and managing water points.